getmaxun/maxun_docs/docs/robot/introduction.md

 There are four types of robots, each designed for a different job.

 ### 1. Extract
-Extract robots emulate real user behavior and capture structured data.
+Extract emulates real user behavior and captures structured data.
 No code required.
 - Recorder Mode - Record your actions as you browse; Maxun turns them into a reusable extraction robot.
 - AI Mode - Describe what you want in natural language and let LLM-powered extraction do the rest.